 - Shareholders wish to retire and have cash, property, assets etc within the company which they want to transfer into their personal estate.

-- Now with the new provisions of entrepreneur's relief, it is also more tax efficient to take money out of the company via an MVL rather than taking it all out as a special dividend in most cases.
+- The new provisions of entrepreneur's relief mean it is also more tax efficient to take money out of the company via an MVL rather than taking it all out as a special dividend.
 It is always worth checking this with your accountant first.

 - Remember, it is NOT appropriate if the company is insolvent.
 If this is the case and you swear the declaration of solvency, you could be committing a criminal offence.
 If your business is insolvent, you should consider a company voluntary arrangement or creditors voluntary liquidation.